aerogear/offix-android/README.md

 and replicated back to server when online.

 #### Conflict Resolution
-Provide custom conflict resolution strategies to solve conflicts among the mutations and replicate them back to the server after resolving conflicts.
+Conflict resolution allows providing a mechanism for resolving conflicts between data sent to the server.
+It will allow developers to specify custom conflict resolution strategies to solve conflicts for mutations and replicate them back to the server after resolution.

 ## Documentation